|

 Tutoring is a multi-faceted activity that simultaneously supports students' desires and their learning.

 Tutors create favorable learning conditions by providing encouragement, nurturance and strategies for learning.
+This occurs by

 o not giving answersbut demonstrating multiple strategies that students can use to investigate or solve something.